The Traitors NZ: Production

 The announcement of a New Zealand version of The Traitors was first revealed on 3 November 2022.
 The first season featured a cast evenly split between celebrities and civilians.

 On 1 December 2023, The Traitors NZ was officially renewed for a second season, set to film in 2024, with Henry reprising his role as host.
 Unlike the first season, the second would feature an all-civilian cast.

 On 30 September 2024, both seasons were removed from Three's streaming platform, ThreeNow.
 While no official reason was given, the removal likely stemmed from the broader financial crisis affecting New Zealand's television industry, which had resulted in the cancellation of all domestic reality programming.

 As of August 2025, season 2 remains legally accessible only via South Pacific Pictures’ YouTube channel for New Zealand viewers.
-Both seasons are also available internationally through Australia's 10 Streaming, Canada's Crave, the UK's BBC iPlayer.
+Both seasons are also available internationally through Australia's 10 Streaming, Canada's Crave and the UK's BBC iPlayer.

 It was confirmed on 7 August 2025, that The Traitors NZ had been renewed for a third season, with the casting for new contestants opened shortly after the announcement.
 Henry chose not to continue as host due to his new role as a board member for TVNZ.
-The production team also became the producers of the Australian version, with Castle Claremont, Timaru, Canterbury acting as a Production Hub for both Australian and New Zealnd versions (much like the Ardross Castle in Scotland for the American & British versions), with the hopes that the site will also host other versions for Asia–Pacific region.ersion In October 2025, comedian Madeleine Sami was announced as the new host.
+The production team also became the producers of the Australian version, with Castle Claremont, In Timaru, Canterbury acting as a production hub for both Australian and New Zealand versions (similar to Ardross Castle in Scotland for the American and British versions), with the hopes that the site will also host other versions, particularly for countries in the Asia–Pacific region.
+In October 2025, comedian Madeleine Sami was announced as the new host.